garypan51/BackAtIt/README.md

 # Back At It Timer

-The following app is a timer app that also keeps that helps keep track of the current set that you are on for your workout.
+The following app is a timer app that also helps keep track of the current set that you are on for a workout.
 This app utilizes a foreground service, so that the timer can always display the time remaining before your next set and allows for resetting the timer via a notification icon press, even from the lock screen of the device.
 Currently the project is being re-written in Kotlin and with Android Jetpack, as it was originally written in Java.